undertheseanlp/playground/wip_vlsp2020_dp/README.md

 Dependency parsing is the task of extracting a dependency parse of a sentence that represents its grammatical structure and defines the relationships between "head" words and words, which modify those heads.

-In this experiments, we try to build our very first dependency parser using VLSP2020 Dependence Parsing dataset and MatlParser, some deep learning methods.
-We also wonder how Vietnamese word embeddings (e.g. PhoBert) works on dependency parsing task.
+In this experiments, we try to build our very first dependency parser using VLSP2020 Dependence Parsing dataset and MatlParser, some deep learning methods [WIP].
+We also wonder how Vietnamese word embeddings (e.g. PhoBert) works on dependency parsing task [TBD].

+There are some deep learning methods for dependence parser tasks, begin with Manning work (2016), we focus on *biaffine attention* [[1]](#references) - a proven method which give a best result in VLSP 2019.

 ### Background and Related Work